 Why study MSc Nutrition and Behaviour at BU?

-- Put learning into a professional context with a short placement in an environment of your choice; locally or internationally and in the healthcare, community or private sector.
+• Put learning into a professional context with a short work-based learning and professional development in an environment of your choice; locally or internationally and in the healthcare, community or private sector.

 ''I really enjoyed studying the MSc Nutrition and Behaviour at BU.
 The content of the course was extremely interesting and I was able to develop an in-depth knowledge of the relationships between our body and mind and nutrition, which is increasingly important in the current health climate.
 I now work for Cornwall Council for the Health Promotion Service as a Healthy Schools Advisor, promoting the health and wellbeing of children’’.
 Harriet Kretowicz, graduate